 - dural venous sinus stenosis or web: rare but treatable cause of IIH

-In the absence of a cause for intracranial hypertension, imaging features that support the diagnosis of IIH include 3,6-9,15:
+In the absence of a cause for intracranial hypertension, imaging features that support the diagnosis of idiopathic intracranial hypertension include 3,6-9,15:

 - optic nerves